• Pinterest

 More Ideas From the Gardening Coast To Coast Series:

-Today on Coast to Coast, Cocoon Raw is sharing about her experience gardening in the Pacific Northwest.
-Melba shares these thoughts: “When I first moved to Seattle, I was really concerned about the weather.
+Below I am sharing a link to Melba’s experience gardening in the Pacific Northwest.
+Melba shared these thoughts: “When I first moved to Seattle, I was really concerned about the weather.
 I wasn’t sure if gardening in the Pacific Northwest was going to be for me.
 But as soon as I moved and started discovering this beautiful land, I also discovered that the weather provides great benefits to gardening.
 Gardening in the Pacific Northwest requires special considerations, depending on your zone and the region you are located in.
 As a whole, you can grow many food and flower varieties.
 To provide the best outcome for growing, consider garden planning, what food and flowers you grow, the soil quality and seasonal chores.
 Let’s explore each one to set you up for success.”

 Her whole article can be found here: Gardening in the Pacific Northwest | BEGINNER’S GUIDE